michaelcassens/teaching/index.md

 # Michael Cassens | Teaching Overview

-Assistant Professor of Media Arts
+Associate Professor of Media Arts

-University of Montana, School of Media Arts
+University of Montana, School of Visual and Media Arts

 # Office